Make social media more social!

 Phase 1 was MySpace.
 Phase 2 was Facebook.
-Now we are entering Phase 3, where a sense of authenticity and connection reigns supreme over click-bait, likes, and followers.
+Now we are entering Phase 3, where the structure of social media as we know it is set to change.

 A set of new Social Apps are leading Phase 3, but the question is what will the emergent Business Model Trend be?